glhd/medusa/README.md

-# medusa
+# Medusa

-Headless content management
+Chop that head off.